titon/toolkit/docs/en/setup/custom-builds.md

 After the command executes, compiled CSS and Javascript files will be written to the `build` folder.
 It's as simple as that.

-The list of available plugins can be found in the `manifest.json` found within the root of the project (excluding names that start with `theme-`).
+The list of available plugins can be found in the `manifest.json` found within the root of the project.

 ## Normalize Integration ##